What is ICWA, and why was it passed?

 The second option for home study certification is through another Native American tribe that services the area you reside.
 If you become certified through another tribe, your home will be utilized for their Native American children, not Choctaw children.
 Your family can request permission from this tribe to allow placement of Choctaw children, in addition to their own, however each tribe has their own guidelines and you would need to speak to them directly to find out if this is possible.

-What is the role of the Indian Child Welfare Worker if the child is located outside the Choctaw Nation’s 10.5 county service area or located outside the state of Oklahoma?
+What is the role of the Indian Child Welfare Worker if the child is located outside the Choctaw Nation’s boundaries, or located outside the state of Oklahoma?

 If you are located outside the Tribe’s service area or out of state, the CFS Indian Child Welfare Social Worker will intervene in the child welfare case and monitor the case with the state’s case worker by phone and letter.
 We will not be present in person for court hearings but can be available by phone or send letters to the court with our recommendation.